 Entities in $\mathcal{V}_t$ are later served as graph nodes, hence we denote them as entity nodes.
-For our entity extraction procedure, the entity boundary $b$ and entity extraction threshold $\tau$ are considered as hyper-parameters, we further analyze their setting in \autoref{sec:para_sen}.
+For our entity extraction procedure, the entity boundary $b$ and entity extraction threshold $\tau$ are considered as hyper-parameters, we further analyze their setting in Section \ref{sec:para_sen}.

-After entity extraction, we extract relations from each text chunk $t\in\mathcal{T}_c$ based on its extracted entity $\mathcal{V}_t$.
-Similar from other Graph-based RAG models, we also apply LLM at the relation extraction step:
+After entity extraction, we extract relations from text chunks $t\in\mathcal{T}_c$ based on its extracted entities $\mathcal{V}_t$.
+Align with other Graph-based RAG models, we also apply LLM at this step:

 where $\mathcal{V}_t$ denotes the extracted entities of text chunk $t$, and in the relation extraction prompt $p_{\text{re}}$, we ask the LLM to detect relations between entities in $\mathcal{V}_t$ w.r.t. text chunk $t$.
-Although we also apply LLM for relation extraction, we input less noise in this step, mitigating the error propagation, as our statistics-based entity extraction avoids LLM hallucination, hence resulting in a more comprehensive and less noisy $\mathcal{V}_t$ as the \autoref{eq:relation_ext} input.
+Although we also apply LLM for relation extraction, we input less noise in this step, mitigating the error propagation, as our statistics-based entity extraction avoids LLM hallucination, hence resulting in a more comprehensive and less noisy $\mathcal{V}_t$ as the Equation \eqref{eq:relation_ext} input.

-After relation extraction, we add text chunks in $\mathcal{T}_c$ to $\mathcal{V}$ as passage nodes, and add passage edges $e_{(v,t)}$ between entities the text chunks contain them to $\mathcal{E}$, the respective relation of these edges are namely \textit{Contains}.
-By introducing passage nodes, we integerate contextual information into the constructed KG, and the entity-passage edges can capture the inter-text correlations, make our model able to generate reasoning paths across different text chunks \cite{gutiérrez2025ragmemory}.
+After relation extraction, we add text chunks in $\mathcal{T}_c$ to $\mathcal{V}$ as passage nodes, and add passage edges $e_{(v,t)}$ between entities contained within the text chunks to $\mathcal{E}$, the respective relation of these edges is namely \textit{Contains}.
+By introducing passage nodes, we integrate contextual information into the constructed KG, and the entity-passage edges can capture the inter-text correlations, make our model able to generate reasoning paths across different text chunks \cite{gutiérrez2025ragmemory}.

-Furthermore, we add synonym edges $\mathcal{E}_\text{syn}$ between entity nodes in $\mathcal{V}$ that have similarties larger than the synonym threshold $\phi$, the relation of these edges are namely \textit{synonym}:
+Furthermore, we add synonym edges $\mathcal{E}_\text{syn}$ between entity nodes in $\mathcal{V}$ that have similarities larger than the synonym threshold $\phi$, the relation of these edges is namely \textit{synonym}:

 At last, we combine edge set $\mathcal{E}_t$ for all text chunks $t$ and passage edges together, as well as the synonym edges $\mathcal{E}_\text{syn}$, to form the total edge (relation) set of the KG: